Deltina Hay: Lectures

-Hay has given many lectures throughout the United States.
-In 2008, she presented at the Publisher's Association of the South's Winter Conclave where she gave a presentation on using social media newsrooms.
+She is a lecturer and has spoken at events such as IBPA's Publishing University, the American Advertising Federation, the St. Louis Publisher's Association, and the Pacific Northwest Bookseller's Association.
+She was a featured speaker for Social Marketing Animals.
+In 2008, she presented at the Publisher's Association of the South's Winter Conclave, where she gave a presentation on using social media newsrooms.
 She also gave a presentation on social media for authors at the 2008 Writer's League of Texas Editors and Agents Conference in Austin, Texas.
 Hay was a featured presenter at the 2009 Governor's Nonprofit Leadership Conference in Dallas, Texas.
-She was also the keynote speaker at the 2009 Voluntary Organizations Active in Disaster Conference held in Austin, Texas.
+She was the keynote speaker at the 2009 Voluntary Organizations Active in Disaster Conference held in Austin, Texas.

-Hay was a major contributor to the IBPA's Publishing University 2009 BookExpo America held in New York City.